-Our indemnity claims frequency (the number of claims expressed as a percentage of payroll) continued to decrease through March 31, 2020, while medical and indemnity costs per claim increased over the same period.
-However, we recognize that the impacts of the COVID-19 pandemic, including the potential for the presumed compensability of COVID-19, could result in an increase in claims frequency and severity for the current accident year.
+Our indemnity claims frequency (the number of claims expressed as a percentage of payroll) continued to decrease through September 30, 2020, while medical and indemnity costs per claim increased over the same period.
+However, we recognize that the impacts of the COVID-19 pandemic, including the potential for further expansions or permanent extensions of presumed compensability of COVID-19 in certain jurisdictions.
 These trends and considerations are reflected in our current accident year loss estimate.
 Total claims costs have also been reduced by cost savings associated with increased claims settlement activity that continued in 2020.
 We believe our current accident year loss estimate is adequate; however, ultimate losses will not be known with any certainty for many years.
-We assume that increasing medical and indemnity cost trends will continue to impact our long-term claims costs and current accident year loss estimate, which may be offset by rate increases.
+We assume that increasing medical and indemnity cost trends will continue to impact our long-term claims costs, which may be offset by rate increases.
 See "-Summary of Financial Results by Segment -Employers".